Hind Securities & Credit Ltd.

 During the year under review the following changes have been made in the compositionof Key Managerial Personnel of the Company:

-There have been no other material changes and commitments affecting the flnancialposition of the Company between the end of the financial year and the date of the report.
+There has been no other material changes and commitments affecting the financialposition of the Company between the end of the financial year and the date of the report.

-The Company has an adequate internal control systems to ensure operational efficiencyprotection and conservation of resources accuracy and promptness in financial reportingand compliance of laws and regulations monitoring of operations protecting assets fromunauthorized use and losses.
+The Company has an adequate internal control system to ensure operational efficiencyprotection and conservation of resources accuracy and promptness in financial reportingand compliance of laws and regulations monitoring of operations protecting assets fromunauthorized use and losses.
 The Company has continued its efforts to align all itsprocesses and controls with the best practices in these areas as well.
 The Company'sinternal control system is commensurate with the nature size and complexities ofoperations.

-Audit committee of the board of directors comprising independent directorsregularly reviews the audit plans significant audit findings adequacy of internalcontrols compliance with accounting standards as well as reasons for changes inaccounting policies and practices if any.
+The audit committee of the board of directors comprising independent directorsregularly reviews the audit plans significant audit findings adequacy of internalcontrols compliance with accounting standards as well as reasons for changes inaccounting policies and practices if any.

 Pursuant to Section 134(5) of the Act Directors of your Company hereby state andconfirm that:

 b) they have selected such accounting policies and applied them consistently and madejudgments and estimates that are reasonable and prudent so as to give a true and fair viewof the state of affairs of the company at the end of the financial year and of the profitof the company for the same period;